Blog

 What is a Book Publishing Contract?

 Let’s go back to basics.
 A book publishing contract is an agreement between an author (that’s you) and a publisher, establishing each party’s rights and obligations.
 Under this agreement, the author provides the publisher with the rights to publish their book.
-The publisher provides the service of publishing the book and compensation to the author.
+The publisher provides the service of publishing the book and pays compensation to the author.

-Before You Begin:
+Before You Begin

 Before you crack open the contract, there are a few key points to remember:

-– Make sure that all agreements are in writing.
 You’ve just spent a significant amount of time putting your story onto the page.
 Make sure the publisher does the same with your contract.

-Understand what you are signing.
 Read your contract carefully.
 Then, read it again.
 If there is something that you don’t understand, do some research.
 Speak to other authors about what is regular or irregular in a book publishing contract.
 Consult with your agent (if you have one) or a lawyer.
 Read this guide!

 Now, let’s move on to some of the clauses and terms you can expect to see in your book publishing contract.